jjingofarouk/jjingofarouk/README.md

 # 👋 Hey, I'm @jjingofarouk

-I'm a full-stack developer and medical doctor passionate about building tech that solves real-world problems.
-From frontend polish to backend performance, I enjoy working across the stack — and I'm currently open to work and collaborations.
+I'm a full-stack developer and medical doctor.
+I love building tech that solves real-world problems for real people.
+I enjoy working across the stack — and I'm currently open to work and collaborations.

 ---